olemengshoel/hyperstl/README.md

-# hyperstl - GitHub Repository for HyperSTL
+# hyperstl - GitHub Repository for the HyperSTL Method

 HyperSTL is a hyperparameter optimization method for STL.
+STL is a time series decomposition method introduced in 1990.

 ## The Paper